Kirk Stevan Smith: Ordained ministry

 Smith studied for holy orders at the Berkeley Divinity School at Yale, was deaconed in 1979, and ordained a priest in 1980, through the auspices of his home diocese of Arizona.
 Following ordination Smith served as a curate for St. John's West Hartford, Connecticut and as rector of St. Ann's Old Lyme, Connecticut.
 In 1991 Smith, his wife and two children, moved to Los Angeles to serve as the Rector of St. James.
 During his tenure at St. James’ Church, Smith taught Anglican history at the Episcopal Seminary at Claremont, and served as Diocesan Ecumenical Officer.
 By 1998 Smith was remarried to Laura Fisher Smith, a graphic designer.
 In 2000 he was made a Canon of the Cathedral of the Diocese of Los Angeles.

 Bishop

 On October 18, 2003, he was elected Bishop of Arizona, the fifth bishop after the establishment of the diocese in 1959.
-He was consecrated on April 21, 2004, by Presiding Bishop Frank Griswold.
-Smith received an honorary Doctor of Divinity degree in October 2005, from Berkeley Divinity School at Yale.
-In 2013, Smith co-authored. along with three ecumenical bishops (Catholic, Lutheran and United Methodist), Bishops on the Border: Pastoral Responses to Immigration about their common experiences with key immigration issues, especially those being played out in the state of Arizona.
+He was consecrated on April 21, 2004, with Presiding Bishop Frank Griswold as chief consecrator.
+Smith received an honorary Doctor of Divinity degree in October 2005 from Berkeley Divinity School at Yale.
+In 2013, Smith co-authored, along with three ecumenical bishops (Roman Catholic, Lutheran and United Methodist), Bishops on the Border: Pastoral Responses to Immigration about their common experiences with key immigration issues, especially those being played out in the state of Arizona.
 In 2018 Smith underwent surgery for a cancer diagnosis.
 After 15 years as Bishop of Arizona, he retired on March 9, 2019, and now lives in Sedona, Arizona.